 This means that your UM/UIM coverage a bicycle accident.
 If you are injured by a phantom driver or hit-and-run driver, then you can utilize your UM coverage to cover the costs of your treatment.
 In the same manner, if the at-fault driver does not have enough insurance, you can file against your own UIM policy in addition to the other driver’s insurance policy to pay for your treatment.

 For both situations, PIP coverage would apply, but only under the other driver’s policy.
 This means that when you file a claim for PIP coverage, you would be filing with the other driver’s insurance company.
 If they have the minimum policy, you would be allowed $50,000 for the cost of your medical care.
 However, PIP only covers economic costs related to an accident, meaning your non-economic costs (pain and suffering, mental anguish, loss of enjoyment, etc.) can only be covered by UM/UIM coverage or a personal injury claim.

 Advocating for Injured New Yorker Bicyclists

 Nothing is worse than suffering a catastrophic injury and being unsure of how you are covered.
 Most bicyclists are not aware that their insurance policies apply, meaning they may focus all their attention on the at-fault driver’s policy.
 If it only covers the bare minimum of a claim, this can be incredibly stressful.
-However, the New York bicycle accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, are well-versed in filing claims against third-party insurance policies and personal auto policies.
+However, the New York bicycle accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are well-versed in filing claims against third-party insurance policies and personal auto policies.
 If you were injured due to a negligent driver, we can explain to you your rights to compensation and advocate for you in a personal injury claim.
 To learn more, call us at (212) 986-7353 and schedule a free consultation.